The Tinnitus Therapy FAQ of Kevin Hogan, May 2019

 Before we begin:

 Beware of anyone touting a singular and/or literal “instant” cure for tinnitus because those situations (where tinnitus remits quickly) are not the norm.
-There is *nothing* a person can take to make tinnitus permanently go away beginning today.
+There is *nothing* a person can take to make tinnitus permanently go away today.
+Meanwhile multi-faceted approaches have been shown to work consistently for the last two decades.

 Moderate to Severe Tinnitus reduction and remission is a significantly involved and typically complex process.

 The good news is that people who suffer from even the most serious tinnitus can dramatically improve.
-Many people with severe tinnitus can & will achieve remission.
+Many people with severe tinnitus can & will achieve remission IF they follow protocol.
 There is plenty you can do to bring yourself toward silence but do remember there are no “tinnitus remedies” or “tinnitus cures,” so save your money and life.

 If you want to know how important the cause of your tinnitus is to the process of tinnitus reduction or remission, that will be addressed below as well.